marcelebbrecht/powerrouting/README.md

 Performance = ( 1 - ( packetLoss + 0.0000000000000001 ) ) / ( CapacityStdDev + 0.0000000000000001 )

 The constant is added to avoid division with zero.
 The higher the performance, the better is the deviation in relation with loss rate.
+This will be improved in later versions.

 Protocol comparision